WE-are-FPV/JeNo-5.1/README.md

 > [!TIP]
 > All components are compatible with each other.

-Here is the "menu card" and its various options:
+Here is a preview of the "menu card" and its various options:

 ![JeNo customizable options](./images/JeNo_a_la_carte.jpg)